RoseCityRobotics/common_platform/docs/source/index.md

-# Welcome to Rose City Robotics - Common Robotics Platform Documentation
+# Welcome to Rose City Robotics - PARTS Common Robotics Platform Documentation

 Welcome to the comprehensive documentation for the PARTS Common Robotics Platform!
 This documentation provides everything you need to build, operate, and maintain your robotics system.